Precipitation

 - Collision-Coalescence Model: This model explains precipitation in warm clouds (mostly tropical).
 It relies on varying droplet sizes where larger "collector" drops sweep up smaller ones as they fall.

 - Bergeron-Findeisen Process: Essential for cold clouds in temperate zones.
-It involves the growth of ice crystals at the expense of supercooled water droplets (vapor pressure gradient), leading to rapid snowflake formation.
+It involves the growth of ice crystals at the expense of supercooled water droplets, because the saturation vapor pressure over ice is lower than over liquid water, causing vapor to migrate toward the crystals.
+This vapor pressure gradient leads to rapid snowflake formation as the liquid droplets effectively evaporate to "feed" the growing ice.

 Classification by conditions of occurrence